bruhtus/vimrc/readme.md

-# Minimalist Version of Bruhtus' Neovim Config
+# Minimalist Version of Bruhtus' Vim Config

 This repo is for one-file vim configuration or vimrc.
 The benefits of using one-file vim config:
 - Only need to download one file.